20squares/credible-commitments/credible-commitments/README.md

 ### Prisoner's dilemma with a commitment device

-For [Prisoner's dilemma with a commitment device](#prisoners-dilemma-with-a-commitment-device), the commitment device itself is fed as a strategic choice.
+For [Prisoner's dilemma with a commitment device](#prisoners-dilemma-with-a-commitment-device), the commitment function is itself fed as a strategic choice.
 We choose to fed the function:

 ```haskell
 -- 2. Commitment